RayMotari/alx-pre_course/0x01-git/README.md

-This is the beginning of the project!
+Updated README file This is the beginning of the project!